Do I need Gap insurance?

 You might not need Gap insurance if you car is brand new

 Many car insurers will replace a brand new car if it's written off in the first year.
-If your car has just rolled off the production line, check with your car insurer before you look for a Gap provider to see if you would be covered, at least for the first 12 months.
+If your car has just rolled off the production line, check with your car insurer and finance provider before you look for a Gap provider to see if you would be covered, at least for the first 12 months.

 Gap can often only be bought up to a year after the car's purchase, but some policies will allow you to defer their cover over this period, so that you're not over-insuring.

 Make sure you read the terms and conditions of both policies carefully before you buy.
 Also, if the car has been bought using a loan secured on it (such as hire purchase), the insurer will require the finance company's consent before replacing the car.
 So check with them what their policy is around new car replacements from insurers.

 Where can I buy Gap insurance?